 Mei-Ling bought 400 shares in TKY Ltd for \$15,000 in October 1999 and sold them for \$23,000 last February.
 The sale is a CGT event.
 She also has a net capital loss of \$1,000 from an earlier income year that has not been applied against later year capital gains.
 As she bought the shares after 21 September 1999, Mei-Ling cannot use the indexation method.
 However, as she owned the shares for more than 12 months, she can use the discount method.
 Her capital gain is: Capital proceeds \$23,000 less Cost base \$15,000 Total capital gain \$8,000 less net capital loss \$1,000 Capital gain (before applying the CGT discount) \$7,000 less CGT discount \$3.500 Capital gain \$3,500 As she has no other CGT event, Mei-Ling completes item 18 on her tax return (supplementary section) as follows: Capital gains Did you have a capital gains tax event during the year?
-You must print X in the YES box at G if you had an NO amount of capital gains from a trust Have you applied an exemption or rollover?
-YES NO Net capital gain A

-Item 18 on Mei-Ling's tax return, showing Net capital gain (A) 3,500 and Total current year capital gains (H) 8,000.
+NO You must print X in the YES box at G if you had an amount of capital gains from a trust.
+Have you applied an exemption or rollover?
+YFS Net capital gain 0.00 Total current year capital gains Net capital losses carried forward to later income years Credit for foreign resident capital gains withholding amounts Item 18 on Mei-Ling's tax return, showing Net capital gain (A) 3,500 and Total current year capital gains (H) 8,000.